-How the Online Inquiry Center Works
+ICMP Online Inquiry Center

-The Online Inquiry Center (OIC) allows users to enter and retrieve information on the status of individual cases.
-The Report a Missing Person option accepts basic data about the missing person, including data about the closest living relative(s), and any additional details about the circumstance of disappearance.At the Report a Missing Person stage, the user can indicate how much or how little they are prepared to allow the information to be shared.
+The Report a Missing Person stage, the user can indicate how much or how little they are prepared to allow the information to be shared.
 They can, for example, agree to share the information with ICMP but not with a government or with another organization.
-The more widely information is shared, the more useful it is likely to be in helping to locate and identify a missing person, but ICMP maintains a policy of absolute data security: if you do not want your information to be shared, it won’t be shared.
+The more widely information is shared, the more useful it is likely to be in helping to locate and identify a missing person, but ICMP maintains a policy of absolute data security: if you do not want your information to be shared, it won't be shared.
 The user decides on the extent to which data may be shared before submitting a Missing Person Data Form.
 Personal data is used only for the purposes for which it was provided.
 For further information, see ICMP's data protection policy.

 The Online Inquiry Center also enables clients to track the status of a missing person through the Missing Persons Inquiry option.
 If you have registered a missing person with ICMP by providing one or more reference samples for DNA testing, the status of the case can be tracked simply by entering the name of the missing person.
 Access the Missing Persons Inquiry here.